 Alexis spent much of her childhood growing up backstage.
 Her mother, a classically trained Juilliard pianist, and father, a jazz guitarist trained at Berklee College of Music, instilled in her a love for both classical and jazz.

 Alexis is a graduate of Duke University ('13) with High Distinction in International Comparative Studies (B.A.).
 While at Duke, she was accepted into the nationally-recognized Hart Leadership Program at the Sanford School of Public Policy.
 Alexis also worked with Duke University's Vice Provost for the Arts on various music and social entrepreneurship initiatives and interned with KidZNotes, an El Sistema-inspired nonprofit organization.
 Alexis is a harpist and performed for the St. Petersburg Opera Company and Duke Symphony Orchestra.

 Alexis is passionate about using music for social change.
-In 2017, she received the Lincoln M. Alexander Award for her work in founding Bravo Niagara! and the Voices of Freedom Festival.
-The Lincoln M. Alexander is presented each year to three young people in Ontario who have demonstrated exemplary leadership in ending racial discrimination and promoting positive social change.
+She is a recipient of the 2016 Lincoln M. Alexander Award for her work in spearheading Bravo Niagara!’s Voices of Freedom Festival.
+The Lincoln M. Alexander, presented by Lieutenant Governor Dowdeswell, recognizes youth who have demonstrated dedicated leadership in eliminating racial discrimination and promoting positive social change.
+She currently serves on the Town of Niagara-on-the-Lake’s Voices of Freedom Park Committee.